no-stack-dub-sack/ApexDoc2/README.md

 ApexDoc2
 =======

 ApexDoc2 is a java app that you can use to document your Salesforce Apex classes.
-You tell ApexDoc2 where your class files are, and it will generate a set of static HTML pages that fully document each class, including its properties and methods.
+You tell ApexDoc2 where your class files are, and it will generate a set of static HTML pages that fully document each class, including its properties, methods, enums, and annotations.
 Each static HTML page will include an expandable menu on its left hand side that shows the class groups that you've defined, and the classes within those groups.
 Command line parameters allow you to control many aspects of ApexDoc2, such as providing your own banner and Project Home HTML for the pages to use.

 ## Credits
 As the name implies, ApexDoc2 is the second rendition of this project.
 Before finding its new home here, the [original ApexDoc](https://github.com/SalesforceFoundation/ApexDoc) was created by Aslam Bari (http://techsahre.blogspot.com/2011/01/apexdoc-salesforce-code-documentation.html).
 It was then taken and extended by David Habib, at Groundwire, in 2011.
 It was subsequently enhanced by David Habib of the Salesforce Foundation in late 2014 for use with Nonprofit Starter Pack (https://github.com/SalesforceFoundation/Cumulus).
 Please see the [CHANGELOG](https://github.com/no-stack-dub-sack/ApexDoc2/blob/master/CHANGELOG.md) for a list of enhancements since ApexDoc and additional credits.

-## ApexDoc2 Reasoning
+## ApexDoc2 Rationale
 As the Salesforce Foundation was [no longer able to offer direct support for reported issues or incorporate enhancement requests](https://github.com/SalesforceFoundation/ApexDoc#credits), I am attempting to revitalize the project as ApexDoc2.
 I believe there is still a need for this project, and pull requests and issues to the original ApexDoc continue to be submitted (however sparsely) which have, or report, some much needed bug fixes.
 Plus, it might even be fun!
 If anyone happens to notice this, pull requests, issues, and help are all welcome.

 ## Command Line Parameters